-My husband is one of the many bike commuters on the ferry each day.
+My husband is one of the many, many bike commuters on the ferry each day.
 This too is one of the leaner commutes for time and money.
-Initially he did spend about $1000 on a new bike and gear, but that was quickly earned back on commute savings.
+Initially, he did spend about $1000 on a new bike and gear, but that was quickly earned back on commute savings.
 We live in Winslow as well, which was a deliberate choice for us to be near the ferry on this side, given the fact that my husband’s office is ten miles off the ferry on the Seattle side.
 Being a bike commuter only costs $20 more a year than being a walk-on commuter.
 He leaves our house 15 minutes before the ferry departs and then has about a one hour bike ride on the other side, total time just shy of two hours.
 Now, with that said, his being a longer commute, he does not have to do it every day.
-He commutes to Seattle 3X a week and works on Bainbridge the other days.
+He commutes to Seattle 2 or 3X a week and works on Bainbridge the other days.
 And yes, biking can be done most of the year.
 In the cold, icy season of Dec.-Feb. on some days, he does walk to the ferry and then take the bus on the other side.
-Not his preferred method because it does take longer, but on some days, it is just unsafe to bike.
+The bus is not his preferred method because it does take longer, but on some days, it is just unsafe to bike.
 My husband’s commute is longer in time, but he also gets great excercise, something he does not have to worry about the rest of the week.

 Paying to park on the Bainbridge side is much more reasonable than parking in Seattle.
-Michael, one of my clients bought a house on the south end of the island as well.
+Michael, one of my clients, bought a house on the south end of the island as well.
 Luckily, he too works in downtown Seattle.
 To save some time, he drives to and parks at the ferry and then walks on.
-This adds about $75 to his monthly commute, but saves him about 10 minutes each way in time.
+This adds about $100-125 to his monthly commute, but saves him about 10 minutes each way in time.
 So, his total commute time with a ten minute walk in Seattle is about an hour.

 Our friend Doug works in Bellevue.
 He does not need to go in everyday of the week, but on the days he does, he drives.
 Which means driving on and off the ferry.
 Getting a car on the ferry during peak times does require more time to ensure you actually get on the ferry.
 And, the cost is much higher as well.
 If you did this 2X a week it would cost over $200 a month, 4X a week would be double.
 However, if you require a car on both sides, this could be the most cost effective option, as there are no parking fees.
 In time, this is at least a 90 minute commute, best case scenario.